-This new exhibition is now on display in the Bauhaus Center Tel Aviv (until the next elections in Israel on March 23).
-Sign up for our newsletter and follow us on Facebook for updates and invites.
+This new exhibition is on display in the Bauhaus Center Tel Aviv from Dec 1.
+Sign up for our newsletter and follow us on Facebook and Instagram for updates and invites.

 This exhibition – and our classic book by the same title about preservation of the Bauhaus buildings in Tel Aviv – presents color photographs of renovated buildings in the White City alongside historic photographs and architectural plans.
 The book’s compact design allows one to peruse it while touring the city, next to the buildings themselves.